Freakwill/pyrimidine/README.md

 ```
 `stat` is a dict mapping keys to function, where string 'mean_fitness' means function `lambda pop:pop.mean_fitness` which gets the mean fitness of the individuals in `pop`.
 Since we have defined pop.best_individual.fitness as a property, `stat` could be redefined as `{'Fitness':'fitness', 'Best Fitness': 'best_fitness'}`.

+It requires `ezstat`, a easy statistical tool devoloped by the author.

 #### performance